|

 Photograph Collection, 1900-1972

-25 b&w copy prints
+25 B/W copy prints

-SWCPC 320 E2-3
+SWCPC 320 E2-E3

-Collection contains images of historical markers, Fort Jessup, Texas,
+Collection contains images of historical markers, Fort Jessup, Texas, portraits

-portraits of Texas Rangers (law enforcement officers), a farm entrance, cattle chute, man
+of Texas Rangers (law enforcement officers), a farm entrance, cattle chute, man

-on horseback, buffalo, buildings, town, early automobiles, a freight wagon and team, and
+on horseback, buffalo, buildings, town, early automobiles, a freight wagon and

-an outhouse.
+team, and an outhouse.
 Bulks with buildings.

-T. Lindsay Baker, a native of Cleburne, Texas, received three degrees from Texas Tech
+T. Lindsay Baker, a native of Cleburne, Texas, received three degrees from Texas

-curator for several historical museums and archives in Texas.
+has served as curator for several historical museums and archives in Texas.

 Baker Mercantile Company